 In Windows Vista, 7, 8 and 8.1, click Personalize.

 In Windows XP, open Screen Saver tab of Display Properties window.

-In Windows Vista, 7 and 8, click Screen Saver in Personalize appearance and sounds or Change the visuals and sounds on your computer window.
+In Windows Vista and later, click Screen Saver in Personalize appearance and sounds or Change the visuals and sounds on your computer window.
 This will open Screen Saver Settings window.

 Select your favorite screen saver.
 In Windows Vista and later, you do not really have to choose one, but in Windows XP you must make a selection in order to enable screen locking.
 Use Blank to minimize CPU usage while screen saver is active.

 Next, specify screen saver timeout (5-10 minutes recommended) in the Wait field and enable the On resume, display Welcome screen (Windows XP only) or On resume, display logon screen option.

 Click OK to close configuration windows, automatic screen lock is now active.

 Windows 8 and 8.1 allow Modern UI (aka Metro) apps to access and store location information.
 This can be helpful while using the new Maps or Weather applications, but not so good for social networking (People and Messaging apps).
 You should not reveal your location to everyone, for this can be misused by cybercrooks or ill-intended people (stalking, identity theft, even robberies).

 First, you can turn off location tracking in each application - just use keyboard shortcut Windows Key+I to open current app settings and click Permissions.
 Then click Location slider in Privacy section to prevent its access to location data.